mpratt/dotfiles/vim/README.md

 Vim
 ====

 Welcome to my vim config!
-It is mostly managed via [Vundle](https://github.com/gmarik/vundle/).
-It has a bunch of plugins and colorschemes.

 As you can see the configuration is divided into different vim files that are later sourced inside the vimrc.

 * settings.vim (Global Settings)